-    I’ll never forget the time when I was moving into my apartment and the cable guy came to set up my box.
+I’ll never forget the time when I was moving into my apartment and the cable guy came to set up my box for on demand movies and other things – part of my internet and TV package, you see.
 I was currently hooking up my tv, DVD player, record player, receiver and my surround sound.
 Sounds like a complicated mess.
 He turned to me out of pure astonishment and said “you know how to do all that?”
 I was offended off the bat, as if he was questioning my intelligence and independence.
 I simply replied “who else is going to do it?”
 A literal question.
 And then I took a step back to let him do his thing and realized there had been no other way for me to do it but to do it on my own.

 I had always been self sufficient and never relied on anyone to do anything for me.
 Did he expect my non-existent boyfriend or husband to come waltzing in to handle the job for me?
 I didn’t understand how this would come as a shock to someone…that there was no man to do the trying task.
 In all the cable box’s he’s installed, I was most likely the minority of what he’s used to seeing.
 I was single, independent and knew how to handle ****.